Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 > aside negative
 >  The ST_BUFFER with some small positive or negative value for the distance *sometimes* can help to fix invalid shapes.
 However, you should remember that the unit of measurement for the distance parameter in the ST_BUFFER will be the same as your data.
 Therefore, if your data utilizes lon/lat values, the distance's units will also be degrees.

-Now all shapes are valid and the data ready to be ingested.
-One additional thing we should do is to set SRID, since othervise it will be set to 0.
+Now all shapes are valid and the data is ready to be ingested.
+One additional thing we should do is to set SRID, since otherwise it will be set to 0.
 This dataset is in the reference system [WGS 72 / UTM zone 31N](https://epsg.io/32231), so it makes sense to add the SRID=32231 to the constructor function.

 Run the following query: